skypilot-org/skypilot/llm/vicuna-2/README.md

 # Train Your Own Vicuna on Llama-2

+[Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/) is the first open-source chatbot that performs closely to the ChatGPT, and still is leading the [LLM leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard) today comparing to all other open-source models.

+However, since the LLaMA model it was trained on cannot be used in commercial products, the usage of Vicuna is limited.

-[LLaMA 2](https://github.com/facebookresearch/llama/tree/main) is the top open-source models on the [Open LLM leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) today.
-It has been released with a license that authorizes commercial use.
+[LLaMA 2](https://github.com/facebookresearch/llama/tree/main) comes as a rescue with with a license that authorizes commercial use.
+We are now closing to see the full potential of the open-source Vicuna.

-With the license, you can now train your own Vicuna on LLaMA 2 for commercial use.
-This is a step-by-step guide to train your own Vicuna on LLaMA 2.
+In this tutorial, we will show you how to train your own Vicuna on LLaMA 2, with your own data, on any cloud, with the help of SkyPilot.

 ## Pre-requisites